btcven/locha/documentation/en/chapter_4.md

 - Hardware.

 **Design**: Tasks needed for the design of the application:
-- Protocol capable of delivering positive results.
+- Protocol that is expected to be capable of delivering positive results.
 - Radio module selection.
 - Quality, efficiency, and low consumption design for the hardware and software.